Dhruva Sarja

 Dhruva Sarja (born 6 October 1988) is an Indian actor who appears in Kannada films.
 He made his acting debut in the 2012 film, Addhuri.

+Early life

+Dhruva's elder brother Chiranjeevi Sarja, who was also an actor in Kannada films, died on 7 June 2020.
+The Sarja family originally hails from Sarjapura.
+Their maternal uncle Arjun Sarja is a South Indian actor, and their maternal grandfather Shakti Prasad was also an actor in Kannada films.
+Director Kishore Sarja was his maternal uncle and actress Aishwarya Arjun is his cousin.

 Career

 Sarja debuted in films with the 2012 film Addhuri.
 His portrayal of Arjun as the male lead, opposite Radhika Pandit, received praise from critics.
 He signed for his next film Bahaddur with his close friend Chethan Kumar in 2013.
 The film became commercially successful and in April 2015 he signed for Bharjari.
-His next film has been tilted Pogaru.
+Upcoming films include Pogaru (2021), Martin (2024) and KD - The Devil (2024) and The Untold story of Vijay Salaskar (2025).

 A. Harsha and Sarja are also in talks for a movie.

 Personal life

-Dhruva Sarja's brother Chiranjeevi Sarja, who was also an actor in Kannada films, died on 7 June 2020.
-Their maternal uncle Arjun Sarja is a South Indian actor, and their grandfather Shakti Prasad was also an actor in Kannada films.

-Dhruva Sarja got engaged to his childhood friend Prerana on 9 December 2018.
-They married on 25 November 2019.
+Dhruva got engaged to his childhood friend Prerana on December 9, 2018.
+They married on November 25, 2019, and have two children.